First Time Sukhvir Kaur Speaks About her Experience with Employment Discrimination

-Ultimately, the EEOC found on September 29, 2006 that National Wholesale Liquidators had discriminated against Sukhvir Kaur and two other South Asian workers who had filed similar charges of discrimination independent of Ms. Kaur.
+The Sikh Coalition assisted Sukhvir Kaur with filing a charge of discrimination with the EEOC during August 2005.
+The EEOC conducted a year long investigation during which it interviewed scores of Sikh and South Asian workers employed at National Wholesale Liquidators branch where Ms. Kaur was employed.Ultimately, the EEOC found on September 29, 2006 that National Wholesale Liquidators had discriminated against Sukhvir Kaur and two other South Asian workers who had filed similar charges of discrimination independent of Ms. Kaur.
 The Commission’s finding is sweeping in its breadth finding that Ms. Kaur and others suffered discrimination on the basis of race, national origin, religion, sex, and through the imposition of English only rules.

 Sukhvir Kaur and National Wholesale Liquidators are in mandatory mediation negotiations.
 If mediation fails to resolve the dispute, Ms. Kaur or the EEOC may file a federal lawsuit against National Wholesale Liquidators.
 The Sikh Coalition will stand with Sukhvir Kaur along the way.